Filter events with NXLog Agent

-NXLog Agent can reduce the size of log data by filtering out unnecessary or duplicate events.
-Filtering logs at the source means you transfer and store less data, reducing the data size during all subsequent log processing stages.
+NXLog Agent can reduce the size of telemetry data by filtering out unnecessary or duplicate events.
+Filtering events at the source means you transfer and store less data, reducing the data size during all subsequent stages of your telemetry pipeline.
 This helps to reduce bandwidth usage, storage requirements, and licensing costs for commercial SIEMs that bill by data volume.

 You can configure NXLog Agent to detect events using any available fields or a regular expression.
-Depending on your logging requirements, you can then trim, normalize, or discard log events.
+Depending on your requirements, you can then trim, normalize, or discard events.

 Drop noise events